Kevin-Sim/SET09623/labs/lab04/README.md

 - Title: Lab 04
 - Description: Work on Lab 04 for SE Methods.
 - Dates: As appropriate for the week you are doing this.
-In 2019, that was Feb 04 (Monday) until Feb 10 (Sunday).

 **Click Save** and the Sprint will be created.
 Now click on **Sprint Board** on the left-hand menu to open the Sprint Board view: